 The first mentioned use of the Broom comes from the Italian witchcraft trial records and french poetry of Martin Le Flanc (defender of the ladies, 1440) which argued against the flight on brooms.
 Witch prosecutors, like Matthew Hopkins, lamented the belief cheapened the discipline.
 (Witchcraft in Europe, 400-1700: A Documentary History, Alan Charles Kors, Edward Peters).
 There is mention in the Salem witch trials of witches flying on sticks and again maybe a beginning of this idea in America.
 In the Scottish witch trials a few descriptions of accused witches shape shifting, mostly as animals or some form of an apparition, and sometimes they were said to have flown unaided.
 However, in Scotland they did not claim to use broomsticks—this is a Continental idea.
 The first mention I find of Brooms being used in any way related to the ritual of magic in Wicca or Traditional Witchcraft lore came about at the same time, (there may be earlier mentions and if you know of them please let me know).

 Robert Cochrane references the Broom and Sword ritual (Genuine Witchcraft is Explained, John of Monmouth) and from Gerald Gardner Wiccan (Witchcraft Today) practices and Doreen Valiente also mentions the use of the Broom in her book (Witchcraft for Tomorrow).
 Both Robert Cochrane and Gerald Gardner have stated these lineages are hereditary witchcraft lines.
 The somewhat rocky boat is still out on this debate.
-It strikes me as strange that the Broom as a tool is in use in these so-called “hereditary traditions” yet its history would suggest otherwise.
+It strikes me as strange the Broom as a tool is in use in these so-called “hereditary traditions” yet its history would suggest otherwise.

 It could be argued, the Broom use was something inherited from a hereditary lineage but the link is spurious as we don’t see it mentioned in the 16th Century but things can and do change.
-It strikes me as strange that the Broom as a tool is in use in these so-called “hereditary traditions” yet its history would suggest otherwise.
+It strikes me as strange the Broom as a tool is in use in these so-called “hereditary traditions” yet its history would suggest otherwise.
 The broom used in this way has never been mentioned in either the Scottish or English trials where we have evidence.
 What both of these traditions have in common, however, is Margaret Murray’s The Witch-Cult in Western Europe, Robert Graves the White Goddess and James George Frazer The Golden Bough as a background to their thinking and development, which has the basis for the flying on broomsticks idea embedded in them.

 Broom flight can be viewed as a metaphor for spirit flight taken literally. outside of this metaphor, we have no basis it was used by folk practitioners or ritual beyond this.
 We have the discussion of riding poles for fertility rites in fields, but how this links again to traditional uses is a bit far removed.
 As I said this is up for debate but it’s an interesting point to make in considering evidence for the use of tools and how it can prove potential authenticity to a lineage.
 Of course, this is all in light of the information we have accessible from the Scottish Witchcraft trials but an interesting train of thought.